 Phoenix Sky Harbor and other airports will be required to renew their Accreditation annually.
 In addition to this recognition, Phoenix Sky Harbor, Phoenix Deer Valley, and Phoenix Goodyear Airports received the Global Biorisk Advisory Council’s GBAC Star™ accreditation in March of this year.
 The GBAC facility accreditation is an outbreak prevention, response, and recovery accreditation for facilities and represents a high level of achievement within the cleaning industry.
 Sky Harbor is one of the few airports in the U.S. with both GBAC Star™ and ACI Accreditation.

 Phoenix Sky Harbor International Airport, America’s Friendliest Airport®, has an annual economic impact of more than $38 billion.
-Before the COVID-19 pandemic, approximately 1,200 aircraft and more than 125,000 passengers arrived at and departed from Sky Harbor every day.
+Before the COVID-19 pandemic, approximately 1,200 aircraft and more than 125,000 passengers arrived and departed from Sky Harbor daily.
 PHX Sky Harbor is funded with Airport revenue.
 No tax dollars are used to support the Airport.